jamescherti/jc-gentoo-portage/README.md

 The `jc-gentoo-portage` repository tracks the primary `make.conf` file via Git.
 Modifying `make.conf` directly to add hardware specifics will cause merge conflicts whenever `git pull` is executed to update the repository with upstream changes.

-To prevent this, the provided `make.conf` is automatically source `/etc/portage/make-local.conf` at the end of its execution.
+To prevent this, the provided `make.conf` automatically sources `/etc/portage/make-local.conf` at the end of its execution.
 By placing all system-specific overrides (such as `GOAMD64`, `MAKEOPTS`, or `CFLAGS`) inside `make-local.conf`, these settings successfully override the global defaults while keeping the Git working tree clean.
 This allows upstream updates to be applied without manual conflict resolution.

 Open `/etc/portage/make-local.conf` and modify the variables to match your system resources.
-For example, modify `MAKEOPTS` to Adjust this based on your CPU core count and available RAM.
+For example, modify `MAKEOPTS` based on your CPU core count and available RAM.
 A common rule is `-jN -lN` where `N` is your logical CPU core count.

 ### Go Compiler Optimizations (GOAMD64)